Emergya/persistence-geo/README.md

 * Load WFS, KML, GML layers.
 * Save and resque map configuration by admin.
 * Save and load layers by group.
-* Save and load folers.
+* Save and load folders.